Leica X Vario vs Olympus E-PL6

 |17.||Sony RX1R||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

-Both the X Vario and the E-PL6 have been discontinued, but can regularly be found used on eBay.
+Both the X Vario and the E-PL6 have been discontinued, but can regularly be found used on ebay.
 The E-PL6 was replaced by the Olympus E-PL7, while the X Vario does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.
+Further information on the features and operation of the X Vario and E-PL6 can be found, respectively, in the Leica X Vario Manual (free pdf) or the online Olympus E-PL6 Manual.

 So how do things add up?
 Is the Leica X Vario better than the Olympus E-PL6 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.